cnidaire/Master1_Internship/report.md

 ---
-title: "Master 1 Internship"
-subtitle: "Improving the *nifH gene* reference database"
+title: "Improving the *nifH* gene reference database"
+subtitle: "Master 1 Internship"
-author: [Legrand Remi]
+author: [Legrand Rémi]
-date: "2023-05-30"
+date: "June 8, 2023"
 keywords: [Markdown, Example]
+fontsize: 12pt
 abstract: |
     Nitrogen is a main block of life however it is a limiting resource on most ocean surfaces and hence nitrogen-fixating bacteria (diazotrophs) have a key role because only they can metabolize di-nitrogen into ammonium with the Nitrogenase protein.
 By studying the populations of diazotrophs we can have a better understanding of past, present, and future climate.
 The characterization of these populations is made using a reference database of the *nifH* gene, coding for a sub-unit of the nitrogenase.
 However, the current database is incomplete and leaves a lot of unannotated sequences.
 Creating a new reference database by collecting the annotated *nifH* sequences present in databases such as NCBI, UK-PROT, and Swiss-Prot is hence needed.
 titlepage: true